 In the last couple of decades, human capital research has flourished due to the strong correlation between investing in people and boosting a country's economy, a finding validated by several theoretical and empirical studies.
 According to the Inner Growth Theories, the literature on the correlation between economic growth and educational spending supports the importance of human capital.
 Data for the years 2000 to 2019 were analysed in this study, which aims to demonstrate the impact of economic growth on educational expenditures, including those in our nation.
 Using statistical methods, this study conducts regression analysis and find that education expenditure is highly correlated with economic expansion.
 The key drivers of Albania's economic development are the country's high educational standards, the hiring of competent individuals, improved employment prospects, and rising incomes.
-The purpose of this paper is to see the impact of higher education on economic growth.
+The purpose of this paper is to see the impact of higher education on economic growth in Albania and the Balkan countries and to perform an empirical analysis to see its effects on economic growth.
 The results indicate that policymakers may craft a complete policy relating to human development to achieve sustained economic growth.
-In this study, two hypotheses are put forth: first, that higher education has a large beneficial impact on economic growth, and second, that higher education spending on the part of the states has a considerable effect on the economics of these nations.
+In this study, two hypotheses are put forth: first, that higher education has a large beneficial impact on economic growth, and second, that higher education spending on the part of the states has a considerable effect on the economies of these nations.
 The results of the empirical research show that investing in higher education by the government has a favourable impact on economic growth and that it is a critical factor in these countries' long-term economic success.